 - Read the released PFS Contract — 2014

 - Read the press release about the Program — 2014

 - Read Cuyahoga County’s Social Impact Financing Fund Ordinance — 2014

 For more information or inquiries, please contact email@example.com.

 Cuyahoga County, Ohio

-Cuyahoga County will make success payments if the independent evaluator determines that children enrolled in the Program (the treatment group) have avoided more days in out-of-home foster care compared to children placed in a comparison group that is not served by FrontLine.
-The Project Manager will distribute any success payments from Cuyahoga County to the funders.
-At higher levels of success, some funders may receive a modest return for assuming the upfront funding risk.
-The County will make payments if, and only if, the evaluation proves the Program’s reduction in foster care days.
+Cuyahoga County was contracted to make success payments if the independent evaluator determined that children enrolled in the Program (the treatment group) avoided more days in out-of-home foster care compared to children placed in a comparison group that is not served by FrontLine.
+The Project Manager was tasked with distributing any success payments from Cuyahoga County to the funders.

 Frontline Service is a nonprofit agency that operates the most comprehensive continuum of care for homeless people in Ohio, serving more than 20,000 adults and children each year.
-FrontLine will link families to housing and will use Critical Time Intervention, an evidence-based model, to provide emotional and practical support during the critical transition of leaving a homeless shelter to becoming stably housed.
-FrontLine will also provide age-appropriate and evidence-based trauma services that will strengthen healthy and secure caregiver-child relationships.
-Through its services, FrontLine will stabilize families and empower the County to grant reunification decisions to families sooner and allow children to exit foster care earlier.
+As the service provider for this program, FrontLine linked families to housing and used Critical Time Intervention, an evidence-based model, to provide emotional and practical support during the critical transition of leaving a homeless shelter to becoming stably housed.
+FrontLine also provided age-appropriate and evidence-based trauma services that strengthen healthy and secure caregiver-child relationships.
+Through its services, FrontLine worked to stabilize families and empower the County to grant reunification decisions to families sooner and allow children to exit foster care earlier.